 Of course, it isn’t that simple.
 Maybe when blogs were a rarity and people would read absolutely anything they could get their hands on, things were easier.
 Now though, you have to fight for every single visitor.
 Once they do visit your site, it’s an even bigger battle to keep their attention from all the distractions you’re competing with.

-Today, if you want real inbound leads, the kind that converts into actual customers, you’re going to need a better strategy than ‘start a blog.’
+Today, if you want to generate inbound leads, the kind that converts into actual customers, you’re going to need a better strategy than ‘start a blog.’

 Whether you’re looking for your first customer or looking to optimize your current funnel, our step-by-step manual will help you generate more inbound leads that convert.